ulfalizer/nesalizer/README.md

 Controls are currently hardcoded (in <b>input.cpp</b>) to the arrow keys and <b>X</b> and <b>Z</b> for
 <b>A</b> and <b>B</b>.

+A set of test ROMs listed in <b>test.cpp</b> can be run automatically with

+> $ make TEST=1
+> $ ./nes

+This requires https://github.com/christopherpow/nes-test-roms to first be cloned into a directory called <i>tests</i>.

 ## Compatibility ##

 iNES mappers (support circuitry inside cartridges) supported so far: 0, 1, 2, 3, 4, 7, 9, 11, 71.